In memory and honor of one very special cat. How Edward J. Nichols, DVM, Crestway Animal Clinic, San Antonio, Texas, treated Suki

 March 21-22, 2007

 CBS-11 in Dallas/Ft.
 Worth does a two-part investigative series called “Bad Vets.”
 I am interviewed for Part 2.
 Investigative reporter/anchor Tracy Rowlett covers the Texas vet board’s dismissal rate of 92 percent of complaints filed in Texas on veterinary negligence and malpractice.
-Part 1 Part 2
+See the two-part series here.

 May 2007